 This discount is offered to those taking a professional driving course.
 It's aimed at making you a smarter and better driver.
 Again, you would need to prove you have completed the course prior to receiving the discount.

-If you rent a house or apartment, you should put your renter’s policy and your auto policy within the company in order to earn a multi-policy discount.
+If you rent a house or apartment, you should bundle your renter’s policy and your auto policy with the same company in order to earn a multi-policy discount.
 This is a great way to reduce the number of insurance companies you have to deal with and save a few bucks.
-For more information on renters insurance, check out our other guide.
+For more information on renters insurance, see here.

 Telematics, or usage-based insurance, are in-vehicle devices that use the way you drive to determine your premium.
 In theory, if you’re a safe driver (no harsh braking, rapid acceleration, etc.), you can earn a discount on your premium.
 Below are some advertised discounts by popular insurers.

 |State Farm Drive Safe & Save||Up to 15%|